Fillings and Sealants

 A dental sealant is a preventative treatment that lowers the chances of developing cavities in the deep chewing surfaces of your back teeth.
 Since these grooves, pits, and fissures are narrow and difficult to clean with a toothbrush, they’re some of the areas that develop cavities first.

-By placing sealants over your chewing surfaces, we essentially create a shallower area that’s smoother and easier to clean with a toothbrush.
-That way there’s little to no residual bacteria left inside of the grooves following your typical brushing routine.
+By placing sealants on your chewing surfaces, we create a shallower, smoother area that’s easier to clean with a toothbrush.
+That way, there’s little to no residual bacteria left inside the grooves following your typical brushing routine.

 -